vexown/wave_rover_driver/README.md

+# WAVE ROVER driver

+This project, WAVE ROVER driver, is based on the [ugv_base_general](https://github.com/waveshareteam/ugv_base_general) repository by waveshareteam.

+This project is licensed under the GNU General Public License v3.0, as is the original `ugv_base_general` project.
+See license information at the end of this readme.

-# GENERAL INFORMATION - WHAT IS THE WAVE ROVER?
+# WHAT IS THE WAVE ROVER?
 See the Waveshare wiki for the description of the Wave Rover - https://www.waveshare.com/wiki/WAVE_ROVER

 ## Basic Description
 The Waveshare UGV robots utilize both an upper computer and a lower computer.
-This repository contains the program running on the lower computer, which is typically a ESP32 with **General Driver for Robots**.
+This repository contains the program running on the lower computer, which is typically a ESP32 with **General Driver for Robots**

+## Driver Board
+Wave Rover utilizes the Waveshare **General Driver for Robots** - you can buy it here (in case you burn it and need a replacement) - https://www.waveshare.com/general-driver-for-robots.htm and you can find plenty of info and tutorials on the wiki page: https://www.waveshare.com/wiki/General_Driver_for_Robots

 ### LOWER COMPUTER
 The program running on the lower computer is either named [ugv_base_ros](https://github.com/effectsmachine/ugv_base_ros.git) or [ugv_base_general](https://github.com/effectsmachine/ugv_base_general.git) depending on the type of robot driver being used.
 In the case of WAVE ROVER we are basing the implementation on the ugv_base_general firmware.